 Profanity/Crude Language Content

 A young man alludes to an abusive relationship in which he was raped.
 His descriptions are vague but powerful.
 It’s his mentor later who, upon hearing about it, labels the incident as rape.
 A teenaged boy is caught masturbating.
 It’s brief, but explicit.

 In letters from the future, Leonard’s wife briefly relates that they have an amazing intimate life.
 She hopes that having this to look forward to will help him fight through his depression and turn away from his intentions of murder and suicide.

 Brief references to rape (see above.)
 A teenaged boy plans to shoot another boy and then kill himself.

-Leonard references his father’s drug problem and events from his childhood in which he remembers his dad high and how that disappointed him.
+Leonard references his father’s drug problem and events from his childhood.
+He remembers his dad being high and how that disappointed him.